vgongar/TFM-FlowMatching-DiffusionModels/README.md

 > $\mathbb{E}[\Vert u_t^\theta(x)-u_t(x|z)\Vert^2]$, where $t \rightsquigarrow U[0,1],\quad z \rightsquigarrow p_{data},\quad x\rightsquigarrow p_t(·|z)$

-This function is computable (even though we haven't explained what $u_t(x|z)$, and furthermore, it is proven that the parameters $\theta$ that minimize the conditional loss function also minimize the original loss function we were interested in.
+This function is computable (even though we haven't explained what $u_t(x|z)$ is), and furthermore, it is proven that the parameters $\theta$ that minimize the conditional loss function also minimize the original loss function we were interested in.
 This is known as __Conditional Flow Matching__.

 Conveniently, the expression for the conditional loss function in the case where $p_{init}=\mathcal{N}(0,I)$(a normal distribution with mean $0$ and covariance matrix $I$, the identity) is very simple: